 Calithera Biosciences, Inc. (Calithera) (NASDAQ: CALA) is discovering and developing novel small molecule oncology therapeutics that inhibit pathways critical to tumor growth and survival.
 The Calithera team has the experience and the ability needed to discover novel therapeutics and advance these discoveries through clinical development.
 The company is applying this expertise to build a pipeline of anti-cancer compounds that are distinct from other oncology therapeutics.
 Calithera’s lead clinical candidate, CB-839, blocks glutaminase, an enzyme critical to tumor metabolism, and is poised to enter Phase 1 clinical testing.
 Calithera Biosciences is a privately held company located in South San Francisco, CA. For more information, please visit the company’s website www.calithera.com.

 Flex Pharma, Inc. (NASDAQ: FLKS) is a biopharmaceutical company that is developing innovative and proprietary treatments for nocturnal leg cramps and spasms associated with severe neuromuscular conditions.
 In three randomized, blinded, placebo-controlled, cross-over studies, Flex Pharma's proprietary treatment has shown a statistically significant reduction in the intensity of muscle cramps in healthy normal volunteers.
 In the second quarter of 2015, the Company intends to initiate at least one human proof-of-concept study of its proprietary treatment for individuals with nocturnal leg cramps.
 Flex Pharma was founded by National Academy of Science members Rod MacKinnon, M.D.
-(2003 Nobel Laureate, Chemistry) and Bruce Bean, Ph.D., recognized leaders in the fields of ion channels and neurobiology, along with Chairman and Chief Executive Officer Christoph Westphal, M.D., Ph.D.
-Flex Pharma is backed by the Longwood Fund, Bessemer Venture Partners, EcoR1 Capital, Jennison Associates, LLC and a number of additional blue chip investor funds and angels.
+(2003 Nobel Laureate), and Bruce Bean, Ph.D., recognized leaders in the fields of ion channels and neurobiology, along with Chairman and Chief Executive Officer Christoph Westphal, M.D., Ph.D.
 For more information, please visit the company's website http://www.flex-pharma.com.